 Yes!
 The Occupational Health and Safety Act (OHSA) gives a worker the right to refuse work that they believe is unsafe to themselves or another worker.
 In certain occupations, in specified circumstances, the right to refuse is limited.
 Please refer to the OHSA to find out more:

-Basically, everything in your CBA has been negotiated and fought for by your union.
+Everything in your CBA has been negotiated and fought for by your union.
 The Union’s goal is to maintain or improve the conditions of our member’s employment.
-This may include the negotiation of wages, work rules, complaint procedures, rules governing hiring and firing and promotion of employees, benefits, workplace safety and policies.
+This may include the negotiation of wages, job evaluation/re-evaluation, pay equity, work rules, complaint procedures, rules governing hiring and firing and promotion of employees, benefits, workplace safety and policies.
 The USW has a long history of fighting for our member’s rights.

 A strike is a work stoppage caused by the mass refusal of employees to work.
 Most strikes are undertaken by Unions during the collective bargaining process as a last resort.
 Most CBA’s include a “no strike clause” during the term of the agreement.

-A lockout occurs when talks during bargaining break down and the Company or workplace lock the workers out and won’t let them return to work.
+A lockout occurs when talks during bargaining break down and the Employer or workplace lock the workers out and won’t let them return to work.

 In both cases, employees will not receive their wages while the strike or lockout continues.